liquibase/liquibase-percona/README.md

 *   `liquibase.percona.defaultOn`: true/false. **Default: true**.
 Since liquibase-percona 1.3.0
     This options allows to change the default behavior for the [UsePercona flag](#usepercona-flag).
 By default, all changes, that do not explicitly specify this flag, use the value from this system property.
-    Settings this property to `false` allows to control for each single change, whether to use Percona Toolkit or not.
+    Setting this property to `false` allows to control for each single change, whether to use Percona Toolkit or not.

 *   `liquibase.password`: String with the password needed to connect to the database. **Default: &lt;empty&gt;**.